Official Global Travel Advisories

 If you are a Canadian citizen, but also a citizen of the United States, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

-There is no formal appeal process under expedited removal, but if you believe the law has been misapplied in your case, you can request a supervisory review by writing to the USCIS district director responsible for the port of entry where the decision was made.
+There is no formal appeal process under expedited removal.
+However, if you believe the law has been misapplied in your case, you can request a supervisory review by writing to the U.S. Citizenship and Immigration Services district director responsible for the port of entry where the decision was made.

 Imports and exports